PGS62/VBA-CSV/README.md

    <img src="https://user-images.githubusercontent.com/18028484/202697906-283c287f-9c8c-49cb-8818-cde58c1d9bb0.png" width=60% height=60%>

-4. If you plan to call the functions from spreadsheet formulas then you might like to tell Excel's Function Wizard about them by adding calls to `RegisterCSVRead` and `RegisterCSVWrite` to the project's `Workbook_Open` event, which lives in the `ThisWorkbook` class module.
+4. If you plan to call the functions from worksheet formulas then you might like to tell Excel's Function Wizard about them by adding calls to `RegisterCSVRead` and `RegisterCSVWrite` to the project's `Workbook_Open` event, which lives in the `ThisWorkbook` class module.
 ```vba
 Private Sub Workbook_Open()
     RegisterCSVRead